HannahEmnett/InspectorBaxter/README.md

 2- sorting
 3- fetching
 4- shutdown
-5- standby (waiting on user) -internal phase
+5- standby - internal phase

 ## Breakdown:
 phase 0: init
 - User says "Start"
 - Startup procedure for all nodes
 - Phase immediately updates to 5 (standby) and master.py publishes on state.msg and obj_list.msg to notify of standby

-phase 5: standby
-- all nodes in idle
-- Master publishes on i/state and i/obj_list a state of 5
-- pick_up node moves baxter to “neutral” position (opens gripper first to release object if exiting fetch state)
-- baxter_speech is listening

 phase 1: training
 *Note: Must be first after phase 0*